 How many GB do I need for 10 days in Ireland?

 For a 10-day trip to Ireland, we recommend between 6 and 8 GB.
-This covers real-time map usage on the Wild Atlantic Way, searches, social media, and occasional video calls.
+This covers real-time map usage along the Wild Atlantic Way, searches, social media, and occasional video calls.
 If you plan to upload many videos or stream, consider 10-12 GB.
-If you travel light digitally and mainly use maps and messaging, 4-5 GB may be sufficient.
+If you travel light digitally and primarily use maps and messaging, 4-5 GB may be sufficient.

-Does the eSIM work at the Cliffs of Moher?
+Does eSIM work at the Cliffs of Moher?

 Coverage at the Cliffs of Moher is patchy.
-At the visitor center, there's acceptable signal, but in some parts of the trail, the connection can be intermittent or nonexistent.
-Download offline maps before visiting and take advantage of uploading photos or making video calls when you're near the visitor center, where the signal is more stable.
+There is acceptable signal at the visitor center, but at some points along the trail, the connection may be intermittent or nonexistent.
+Download offline maps before visiting and take advantage of uploading photos or making video calls when you are near the visitor center, where the signal is more stable.

 When should I activate my eSIM for Ireland?